 Bus accidents can cause serious injuries to bus accident passengers, but often bus accidents cause even more serious injuries to pedestrians, bicyclists, and occupants of other vehicles involved in the accident.
 Bus accidents are similar to regular passenger vehicle accidents in which causation and fault have to be determined in order for the injured parties to be compensated by the at fault party.
 Unlike regular passenger vehicle accidents, buses are often subject to federal and New Jersey state commercial vehicle rules and regulations.

-When our Atlantic City bus accident attorneys conduct an accident investigation to help strengthen our client’s case, we focus not only on the facts of the accident, but also on bus violations and compliance issues.
+When our bus accident lawyers conduct an accident investigation to help strengthen our client’s case, we focus not only on the facts of the accident, but also on bus violations and compliance issues.
 Even if you were partially at fault in a bus accident, you may still recover for your injuries and damages so long as you can show that you were not more at fault than the defendant.
 Proving the defendant’s regulation violations and non-compliance may help to allocate more fault to the defendant.

 Bus accident compensation